I-Hudson/Reflect/Documentation/Doxygen/themes/doxygen-awesome-css-main/docs/customization.md

 This theme is highly customizable because a lot of things are parameterized with CSS variables.

-Just to give you an idea on how flexible the styling is, click this button:
+Just to give you an idea of how flexible the styling is, click this button:

 <div class="alter-theme-button" onclick="toggle_alternative_theme()" onkeypress="if (event.keyCode == 13) toggle_alternative_theme()" tabindex=0>Alter theme</div>

+<br><hr>

 ### Setup